-In this section, general guidance has been provided on the span of typical top hat support frame profiles fixed to timber/metal framed substructure.
 The fixings of the support frame to substructure should be determined by the project engineer.
-This framing arrangement is used where the substructure is engineered to directly support vertical top hat profiles (cladding support frame).
+It is assumed that the substructure is engineered to directly support the vertical battens to which cladding is fixed.
+Maximum deflection of support frame must be limited to Span/250.